About History Cambridge

 Founded in 1905 by a group of historians, the Cambridge Historical Society initially met in private homes and on the Harvard campus to present lectures on Cambridge history.
 Beginning in 1906, these lectures were published as The Proceedings.
 Not long after, the Society began collecting books, documents, significant papers, photographs, and objects.
 Together these materials made the basis for our archives and collections..

 We’ve come a long way since our 1905 beginnings.
 What started as a group of amateur history enthusiasts has taken a fresh, new direction.
-In 2021 we became History Cambridge, a reflection of our efforts to be the most relevant and responsive historical voice in Cambridge.
+In 2021 we became History Cambridge, a reflection of our efforts to be a more relevant and responsive historical voice in Cambridge.
 We do that by recognizing that every person in our city knows something about Cambridge's history, and their knowledge matters.

 Events and Filming at the Hooper-Lee-Nichols House